Zhongfeng Mingben: Wild fox slobber

 Hakuin's warning against "wild fox slobber" can be traced back to Zhongfeng Mingben.
 The term "wild fox" points to teachers who lead students astray by giving wrong information.
 The term wild fox is also the name of the Wild fox koan.
 Whereas Zhongfeng Mingben warns against the impossible attempt of totally silencing the mind, Hakuin uses the term in a more positive sense, to denote the workings of koans, which "possess the power to cause sudden death in students, raising the great doubt in their minds that will lead them to the 'great death' and the rebirth of satori and enlightenment".

 Criticism

-Zhongfeng Mingben's teachings mark the beginning of a development in Chinese Chán which made it vulnerable in the competition with other teachings:
+Zhongfeng Mingben's teachings mark the beginning of a development in Chinese Chan which made it vulnerable in the competition with other teachings:

-This development left Chinese Chán vulnerable for criticisms by neo-Confucianism, which developed after the Song dynasty.
+This development left Chinese Chan vulnerable for criticisms by neo-Confucianism, which developed after the Song dynasty.
 Its anti-intellectual rhetoric was no match for the intellectual discourse of the neo-Confucianists.